neuroquery/pubget/README.md

       └── query.txt
 ```

-`pubget` has created a subdirectory for this query.
-If we run the download again
+`pubget` has created a directory for this query,
+`query_3c0556e22a59e7d200f00ac8219dfd6c` -- in the following we will call it
-for the same query, the same subdirectory will be reused
+"the query directory".
+If we run the download again for the same query, the same
-(`3c0556e22a59e7d200f00ac8219dfd6c` is the md5 checksum of the query).
-If we had
+directory will be reused (`3c0556e22a59e7d200f00ac8219dfd6c` is the md5 checksum
-used a PMCID list instead of a query, the subdirectory name would start with
+of the query).
+If we had used a PMCID list instead of a query, the directory
-`pmcidList_` instead of `query_`.
+name would start with `pmcidList_` instead of `query_`.

+If we used a query it will be stored in `query.txt`, and if we used a list of
+PMCIDs, in `requested_pmcids.txt`, in the query directory.

 Inside the query directory, the results of the bulk download are stored in the
-`articlesets` directory.
+`articlesets` subdirectory.
 The articles themselves are in XML files bundling up to
 500 articles called `articleset_*.xml`.
 Here there is only one because the
 search returned less than 500 articles.